On the backward stochastic differential equation with generator $f(y)|z|^2$: Introduction

-The note is devoted to exploring the above problems.
-The usual case that $D=R$ was considered by Bahlali (2019) by a domination method.
-Recently, a canonical singular case that $f(y)=\frac{1}{y}$ was considered by Bahlali and Tangpi (2018).
-In the paper, the function $f$ is defined on an open interval $D$ and locally integrable.
-Thus the corresponding BSDEs can be used to deal with some cases that not covered by Bahlali and Tangpi (2018) and Bahlali (2019).
-Some examples are given in Example 1.
-Following Bahlali et al. (2017), we also use a one to one transformation $u_f$ based on $f$ and It\^{o}-Krylov's formula.
-To deal with our problem, our transformation $u_f$ is defined on an open interval $D,$ while $u_f$ in Bahlali et al. (2017), Yang (2017) and Bahlali (2019) are defined on $R$ with $u_f(0)=0.$ The main results of this paper can be considered as a complementary to the corresponding results in Bahlali et al. (2017), Yang (2017), Bahlali and Tangpi (2018), and Bahlali (2019).
+The paper is devoted to exploring the above problems.
+Recently, the usual case that $D=R$ was considered by Bahlali \cite{B19} by a domination method, and a canonical singular case that $f(y)=\frac{1}{y}$ was considered by Bahlali and Tangpi \cite{BT}.
+In this paper, the function $f$ is defined on an open interval $D$ and locally integrable.
+As a result, the corresponding BSDEs can be used to deal with some cases that are not covered by \cite{B19} and \cite{BT}.
+Some instances are given in Example 2.1.
+Following \cite{B17}, we also use a one to one transformation $u_f$ based on $f$ and It\^{o}-Krylov's formula.
+To deal with our problems, our transformation $u_f$ is defined on an open interval $D,$ while the $u_f$ in \cite{B19}, \cite{B17} and \cite{Y} are defined on $R$ with $u_f(0)=0.$ The main results of this paper can be considered as a complementary to the corresponding results in \cite{B19}, \cite{B17}, \cite{BT} and \cite{Y}.
 For example, \begin{itemize} \item The bounded solutions of BSDE$(f(y)|z|^2,\xi)$ are discussed (see Theorem 3.2(i)(ii)).
-For example, if $f(y)=\frac{-1}{(y-1)(y-6)}, y\in(1,6),$ then for any variable $1<\xi<6,$ such that $u_f(\xi)\in L^1({\cal{F}}_T),$ BSDE$(f(y)|z|^2,\xi)$ will have a solution $(Y_t,Z_t)$ such that $1<Y_t<6.$ Moreover if $2\leq\xi\leq3$, then $2\leq Y_t\leq3.$ \item Some sufficient conditions are given to guarantee BSDE$(f(y)|z|^2,\xi)$ have $L^p(p\geq1)$ solutions (see Theorem 3.2(iii)-(vi)).
-For examples, if $f(y)=\frac{1}{y^2}+1,$ $y\in(0,\infty),$ then for any positive variable $\xi$ such that $u_f(\xi)\in L^1({\cal{F}}_T),$ BSDE$(f(y)|z|^2,\xi)$ will have a solution $(Y_t,Z_t)\in{\mathcal{S}}^p\times{\cal{H}}^{2p}, (p>1)$.
+For example, if $f(y)=\frac{-1}{(y-1)(y-6)}, y\in(1,6),$ then for any variable $1<\xi<6,$ such that $u_f(\xi)\in L^1({\cal{F}}_T),$ BSDE$(f(y)|z|^2,\xi)$ will have a solution $(Y_t,Z_t)$ such that $1<Y_t<6.$ Moreover if $2\leq\xi\leq3$, then $2\leq Y_t\leq3.$ \item Some sufficient conditions are given to guarantee that BSDE$(f(y)|z|^2,\xi)$ will have $L^p(p\geq1)$ solutions (see Theorem 3.2(iii)(iv)(vi)(vii)).
+For example, if $f(y)=\frac{1}{y^2}+1,$ $y\in(0,\infty),$ then for any positive variable $\xi$ such that $u_f(\xi)\in L^1({\cal{F}}_T),$ BSDE$(f(y)|z|^2,\xi)$ will have a solution $(Y_t,Z_t)\in{\mathcal{S}}^p\times{\cal{H}}^{2p}, (p>1)$.
 If $f(y)=\frac{|\ln y|}{y},$ $y\in(0,\infty),$ then for any positive variable $\xi$ such that $u_f(\xi)\in L^p({\cal{F}}_T),$ BSDE$(f(y)|z|^2,\xi)$ will have a solution such that $Y_t\in{\mathcal{S}}^p, (p>1)$. \item Some (strict) comparison theorems are established for BSDE$(f(y)|z|^2,\xi)$ (see Proposition 4.1 and Proposition 4.3).
-As an application, we obtain a converse comparison theorem, which shows that the generators can compared through comparing the solutions of BSDE$(f(y)|z|^2,\xi)$ (see Proposition 4.5). \item BSDE$(f(y)|z|^2,\xi)$ is used to give a probabilistic interpretation of viscosity solution of a quadratic PDE, which contains a coefficient $f$ locally integrable on $D$. (see Theorem 5.1). \end{itemize}
+As an application, we obtain a converse comparison theorem, which shows that the generators can be compared through comparing the solutions of BSDE$(f(y)|z|^2,\xi)$ (see Proposition 4.5). \item BSDE$(f(y)|z|^2,\xi)$ is used to give a probabilistic interpretation of viscosity solution of a quadratic PDE, which contains a coefficient $f$ locally integrable on $D$ (see Theorem 5.1). \end{itemize}